Dovedale is a picturesque valley that’s great for family walks alongside the River Dove. Park at NT Ilam and go for an explore.

-Just a short stroll from the carpark at the river Dove is Ilam Park, where parking is free to NT Members 😉
+Just a short stroll from the carpark at the River Dove is Ilam Park, where parking is free to NT Members 😉

-Ilam Park is impressive with its gothic architecture, but you may surprised to learn that you can sleep in the main building, Ilam Hall.
+Ilam Park is impressive with its gothic architecture, but you may be surprised to learn that you can sleep in the main building, Ilam Hall.

 Ilam Hall is run by the YHA, which has family accommodation, making it a great base for exploring Dovedale and the surrounding area.